AlonzoNalpon/Goop/GoopEngine/Goop_ReadMe.txt

 The turn ends once all cards and combos are resolved.

 During gameplay, unfocusing the window or pressing escape will bring up the pause menu.
-In the pause menu, the "How to Play", "Resume", "Quit", "X", "Yes" and "No" button works.
+In the pause menu, only the "How to Play", "Resume", "Surrender", "X", "Yes" and "No" button works.

 Cheats:
 Pressing "U", in the game scene, will reduce the enemy's health by 1 bar.